 1. To receive the Audited Financial Statements for the financial year ended 31 December 2023 together with the Reports of the Directors and Auditors thereon.

-[Please refer to Note III (1)] 2.
-To re-elect Mr Ng Seng Kong, who retires pursuant to Clause 76(3) of the Company's Constitution as Director of the Company.
-(Resolution 1) 3.
-To re-elect Ms Wong Fay Lee, who retires pursuant to Clause 76(3) of the Company's Constitution as Director of the Company.
-(Resolution 2) 4.
-To declare a single tier final dividend of 15.0 sen per ordinary share for the financial year ended 31 December 2023.
-(Resolution 3) 5.
-To approve the payment of Directors' fees of up to RM850,000 and Directors' benefits of up to RM750,000 for the period from this 30 th Annual General Meeting until the next Annual General Meeting of the Company.
-(Resolution 4) 6.
-To approve the payment of meeting allowance of RM1,500 per meeting attended for each Non-Executive Director for the period from this 30 th Annual General Meeting until the next Annual General Meeting of the Company.
-(Resolution 5) 7.
-To re-appoint Messrs Deloitte PLT as Auditors of the Company for the financial year 2024 and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 6) Spec tial Business onsider and if thought fit, pass the following resolutions, with or without modifications, as Ordinary lutions of the Company:- 8.
-ORDINARY RESOLUTION PROPOSED RENEWAL OF SHAREHOLDERS' MANDATE FOR THE AUTHORITY TO THE COMPANY TO PURCHASE ITS OWN SHARES OF UP TO TEN PER CENTUM (10%) OF THE TOTAL NUMBER OF ISSUED SHARES (Resolution 7) "THAT subject always to the Companies Act 2016 ("the Act"), the Constitution of the Company, the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") ("Listing
+[Please refer to Note III (1)]

+2. To re-elect Mr Ng Seng Kong, who retires pursuant to Clause 76(3) of the Company's Constitution as Director of the Company.

+3. To re-elect Ms Wong Fay Lee, who retires pursuant to Clause 76(3) of the Company's Constitution as Director of the Company.

+4. To declare a single tier final dividend of 15.0 sen per ordinary share for the financial year ended 31 December 2023.

+5. To approve the payment of Directors' fees of up to RM850,000 and Directors' benefits of up to RM750,000 for the period from this 30th Annual General Meeting until the next Annual General Meeting of the Company.

+6. To approve the payment of meeting allowance of RM1,500 per meeting attended for each Non-Executive Director for the period from this 30th Annual General Meeting until the next Annual General Meeting of the Company.

+7. To re-appoint Messrs Deloitte PLT as Auditors of the Company for the financial year 2024 and to authorise the Directors of the Company to fix their remuneration.

+Special Business

+To consider and if thought fit, pass the following resolutions, with or without modifications, as Ordinary Resolutions of the Company:-

+8. ORDINARY RESOLUTION

+PROPOSED RENEWAL OF SHAREHOLDERS' MANDATE FOR THE AUTHORITY TO THE COMPANY TO PURCHASE ITS OWN SHARES OF UP TO TEN PER CENTUM (10%) OF THE TOTAL NUMBER OF ISSUED SHARES

-Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") ("Listing Requirements") and all other applicable laws, guidelines, rules and regulations, the Company be and is hereby authorised, to the fullest extent permitted by law, to purchase such number of issued shares in the Company as may be determined by the Directors of the Company from time to time through Bursa Securities upon such terms and conditions as the Directors may deem fit and expedient in the interest of the Company provided that:-
+"THAT subject always to the Companies Act 2016 ("the Act"), the Constitution of the Company, the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") ("Listing Requirements") and all other applicable laws, guidelines, rules and regulations, the Company be and is hereby authorised, to the fullest extent permitted by law, to purchase such number of issued shares in the Company as may be determined by the Directors of the Company from time to time through Bursa Securities upon such terms and conditions as the Directors may deem fit and expedient in the interest of the Company provided that:-

-- the aggregate number of issued shares in the Company ("Shares") purchased ("Purchased Shares") and/or held as treasury shares pursuant to this ordinary resolution does not exceed ten per centum (10%) of the total number of issued shares of the Company as quoted on Bursa Securities as at point of purchase; and - ii. the maximum funds to be allocated by the Company for the purpose of purchasing the shares shall not exceed the aggregate of the retained profits of the Company based on the latest audited financial statements and/or the latest management accounts (where applicable) available at the time of the purchase,
+- i. the aggregate number of issued shares in the Company ("Shares") purchased ("Purchased Shares") and/or held as treasury shares pursuant to this ordinary resolution does not exceed ten per centum (10%) of the total number of issued shares of the Company as quoted on Bursa Securities as at point of purchase; and - ii. the maximum funds to be allocated by the Company for the purpose of purchasing the shares shall not exceed the aggregate of the retained profits of the Company based on the latest audited financial statements and/or the latest management accounts (where applicable) available at the time of the purchase,